"ISC BAGIL BITES" 11U-12U Boys and Girls Indoor League

 In sum, the ISC is a highly competitive club.
 The approach outlined above is NOT a "feel good, everyone is a winner," approach.
 This approach is age appropriate in our opinion for 10, 11, and 12 year old soccer players.
 There is a time and place for scores and standings and for results to matter above the rest of the criteria that we use to evaluate players and teams.
 We don't feel that the U11-U12 age is that time.
 We strongly believe players will stay in the game longer and be more capable and versatile players with the approach outlined above.
 We hope as parents that you can trust our judgment on this issue.
 Hopefully the extremely successful track record of high level high school and college players that have worn the ISC jersey is a testament to how this process works!

-Click Here to Register for Session II of the ISC BAGIL BITES (REGISTRATION FOR SESSION II opened on January 5, 2017)
+Click Here to Register for Session II of the ISC BAGIL BITES (REGISTRATION FOR SESSION II for 2018 opened on December 31, 2018)